christophrumpel/larastreamers/README.md

 ## Contribute

 We welcome everyone to contribute to this project.
 Just make sure to suggest bigger features first, before you spend a lot of time.
+Please also make sure to `write tests` for what you implement.
+I only merge PRs with tests :-)